-In the months after an injury when the bills are piling up, the idea of a personal injury settlement to pay for your losses can sound too good to be true.
+In the months after an injury, when the bills are piling up, the idea of a personal injury settlement to pay for your losses can sound too good to be true.
 The good news is that no, in most cases, personal injury settlements in Georgia are not subject to tax.
-And, in rare exceptions, you may only owe taxes on part of your settlement, not the whole thing.
+And, in rare exceptions, you may only owe taxes on the part of your settlement, not the whole thing.

-The reason why personal injury settlements are not taxable is simple: the entire idea behind the income tax system is that you pay tax on gains.
-But a personal injury settlement is not a gain at all; it’s simply compensation for a loss.
+The reason why personal injury settlements are not taxable is simple.
+The entire idea behind the income tax system is that you pay tax on gains.
+However, a personal injury settlement is not a gain at all.
+It’s simply compensation for a loss.

 to find a John Foy office near you

 Personal Injury Settlements Are Usually Tax-Free

 Generally speaking, your settlement will be tax-free if it is:

 - Compensation for physical injuries or physical sickness, defined as “observable, bodily harm”

 - Resulting from a traditional tort, meaning a settlement related to a car accident, slip and fall accident, or another unexpected injury